 Headlamp + extra batteries

 Headnet – the Scottish midges are might beasties not to be taken lightly.
 Make sure the net is really fine – mine was for bigger mosquitoes and those bloody $@!! were getting through! urgh!

-Towel, pee-rug, fast-drying kitchen towel, highly absorbing foam-rug to get dew or rain drops off the tent.
+Towel, pee-rug, fast-drying kitchen towel, highly absorbing foam-rug to get dew or raindrops off the tent.

 A few bags for garbage etc.

-Personal hygiene: toothbrush/toothpaste, face cream, face cleanser (I use Cetaphil [UK/US] and think it’s the absolutely best product for sensitive skin, I don’t even consider not taking it), biodegradable soap, menstrual cup, insect repellent, sunscreen, lip balm, hand cream.
+Personal hygiene: toothbrush/toothpaste, face cream, face cleanser (I use Cetaphil [UK/US] and think it’s the absolute best product for sensitive skin, I don’t even consider not taking it), biodegradable soap, menstrual cup, insect repellent, sunscreen, lip balm, hand cream.
 This list is obviously quite subjective.
 You might add some things or consider some useless.
 Just make sure you have a strong insect repellent and sunscreen on you!

 If you plan on camping in Scotland, you might want to check this resource page camping along the most popular Scottish trails.